asaxena2526/Plant-Pathology/README.md

 1) Accurately classify a given image into different diseased category or a healthy leaf.
 2) Accurately distinguish between many diseases, sometimes more than one on a single leaf.

+## Data Description

+├── data<br/>
+│   ├── images<br/>
+│   ├── sample_submission.csv<br/>
+│   ├── test.csv<br/>
+│   └── train.csv

+### images
+A folder containing the train and test images, in jpg format.

+### train.csv

+* image_id: the foreign key for the parquet files
+* multiple_diseases: one of the target labels
+* healthy: one of the target labels
+* rust: one of the target labels
+* scab: one of the target labels

+### test.csv

+* image_id: the foreign key for the parquet files

+### sample_submission.csv

+* image_id: the foreign key for the parquet files
+* multiple_diseases: one of the target labels
+* healthy: one of the target labels
+* rust: one of the target labels
+* scab: one of the target labels